Sophiagogo/BlackJack-Card-Game-Java-GUI/README.md

 # BlackJack-Card-Game-Java with GUI
-This project is done by Sophia Fan in the Java classes in April 2021.
-The popular BlackJack card game is designed with Java and implemented with GUI interface.
+This project is done by Sophia Fan in the OOP Java class in April 2021.
+This popular BlackJack card game is designed with Java and implemented with GUI interface.

-## Video Demonstration
+## Video Demon
 ![video](/images/BlackJackVideo.mov)